bplatta/platpi-site/content/about/index.md

 social = true
 +++

-Platpi Software is just I, Ben Platta.
-It is the house for some applications I'm working on.
+Platpi Software builds software that serve its users.
+Our goals when building applications are <a href="https://www.infoq.com/presentations/Simple-Made-Easy" target="_blank">simplicity</a>, efficacy and honesty.
+Technology should be designed with the <a href="https://www.calmtech.com" target="_blank">best interests</a> of its users in mind.
+It should complete its task and step aside.

-My goals when building applications are <a href="https://www.infoq.com/presentations/Simple-Made-Easy" target="_blank">simplicity</a> and efficacy.
-Technology should service its users and get out of the way.
-I think applications often tend toward negative outcomes for their users simply due to the business model of the company and the incentives they face.
-My goal is to avoid those business models and instead build tech that works <a href="https://www.calmtech.com" target="_blank">for its users</a>.
+Crucial to this are honest business models that align the product development and motives of the company with the interests of the user.
+When we put out apps, this will be on the top of our minds.
+We also do contract work where we specialize in application development and building out predictive analytics for your organization.

-You'll notice I have a blog.
-Listen, I'm well aware of the signal to noise ratio we're all dealing with these days.
-I don't mean to contribute to the noise.
-It's mainly a place to track my thinking.
+Despite the pronoun usage above, Platpi is just I, Ben Platta.
+You can get in touch by emailing me `ben` at this domain `platpi.com`.